nsgundam/WeatherDashboard/README.md

 A responsive weather dashboard built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 It displays real-time weather information for any city using the **OpenWeather API**.
+This is my project for practice Front end skill.

 ---